-1. Consent form completed and signed by the parent, one form for each medication must be provided.

-- 2. Medication must be in the original container, properly labeled with the current date. - 3.
-Doctor's note with all directions and information must be presented.

-4. Any over-the-counter medications, including Tylenol and cough medicine, must have a doctor's note and consent form.

-5. All medications and appropriate paperwork must be complete and on-site BEFORE the child can start school.
+- 1. Consent form completed and signed by the parent, one form for each medication must be provided. - 2.
+Medication must be in the original container, properly labeled. - 3.
+Doctor's note with all directions and information must be presented. - 4.
+Any over-the-counter medications, including Tylenol and cough medicine, must have a doctor's note and consent form. - 5.
+All medications and appropriate paperwork must be complete and on-site BEFORE the child can start school. - 6.
+Medication must not be expired.